ElishaKay/nodejs-passport-google-oauth2/README.md

 # nodejs-passport-google-oauth2

-This repo is based on an early commit of brillian project by Stephen Grider.
+This repo is based on an early commit of a brilliant project by Stephen Grider.
 The code is from a course called "Node with React: Fullstack Web Development"

 https://www.udemy.com/node-with-react-fullstack-web-development/